 The city’s historical and cultural attractions have made it the United Kingdom’s second most popular tourist destination attracting 1.75 million visitors from overseas in 2016.
 Some of these attractions that you definitely won’t want to miss out on, include:

-The historical fortress of Edinburgh Castle dominates the Edinburgh skyline from it’s position on Castle Rock.
+The historical fortress of Edinburgh Castle dominates the Edinburgh skyline from it’s position on Castle Rock and is a must see when visiting Scotland.
 Archeologist have been able to determine that it has been host to human life since as early as the Iron Age (2nd century AD), with a royal castle on the rock since the reign of David 1 in the 12th century.

 The castle continued to be a royal residence until 1633, from when it was principally used as a military barracks with a large garrison.
 Since the early 19th century the importance of the castle as a part of Scotland’s National heritage has been recognised, and various restoration projects have been carried out over the last century and a half.